-Building a perfectly simple charcuterie board doesn’t have to be difficult or expensive.
+Building a perfectly mini charcuterie board doesn’t have to be difficult or expensive.
 Here’s how to make a cheap DIY charcuterie board!

 I love a good charcuterie board.
 What is it about having an array of meats, cheeses, and fruits that make us so happy as adults?